spatanth/421/README.txt

 Q: Use this section only if your program requires some arguments as input.

 A: You will need to input two arguments for out program.
-You will need to put the directory where the test files are located (even the file location individually).
-The second argument you will need has to be the location for the output file.
+The first argument is the folder containing the essays to be checked.
+The second argument is the output .txt file where the scores will be printed in.

 -------------------------------------------------------------------------